PyPSA/PyPSA/doc/getting-started/examples-basic.rst

    ../examples/minimal_example_pf.ipynb
    ../examples/ac-dc-lopf.ipynb

-Find many more extensive examples in the :doc:`examples </examples-index/lopf>` section.
+Find many more extensive examples in the :doc:`Examples </examples-index/lopf>` section.
 Also have a look on the :doc:`User Guide </user-guide/design>` section.